Skip to main content

 When a Site Administrator deletes a user manually, they can choose how to handle resources owned by the deleted user, including Share Links, Automations, GPG Keys, Remote Servers, Custom Forms, and folder settings.
 These resources can be reassigned to another user to maintain visibility and control, or left without an owner if reassignment is not required.

-When creating new users, you can set a date for automatic account disabling if the user hasn't logged in by a particular time after their creation.
-You can also set an access expiration date, after which the account will be disabled.
+After creating new users, you can set a date for automatic account disabling if the user hasn't logged in by a particular time.
+You can set an access expiration date, after which the account will be disabled.
 There is also the option to permanently delete user accounts.

 Get The File Orchestration Platform Today